119 Dixon St, Te Aro, Wellington

 Opens 7am weekdays, 8am weekends; closes 4pm weekdays, 5pm weekends

-Muesli (granola) $14, porridge $15; Flight coffee (incl filter and cold); Tea Drop (black teas) and Libertine (herbal and green) teas
+Granola $16.50, porridge $15; Flight coffee (incl filter and cold); Tea Drop (black teas) and Libertine (herbal and green) teas

 Hangar evolved out of the coffee roastery Flight, founded in 2012.
 Coffee remains a specialty, with a good range of blends, origins and brewing methods.
 It is a popular café, holding a respectable crowd when I walk past on the way to work in the mornings.
 On Saturdays you need to be in before 9am if you want a seat.
-I had some excellent granola here months ago but didn’t take a photo, so I thought I’d better come back to write the place up on this site.

 I turned up at about 8.15 on a Saturday morning and you can see how few people were there in the photo above.
 But by 9am people were standing about waiting for a table (see below).
-You can read the large-format Saturday paper and eat at the same time if you pull a couple of tables together when the place is half-empty, but it reaches a point in the morning when this is no longer possible.